tuffy/emuman/README.md

 features which verify the ROMs present provide a listing of files that are bad/missing.

+Both repairing and verifying work very similarly, the only difference being that verifying only displays reports and doesn't take any input files are make changes to files on disk.

 ### Upgrading from one version to the next

-If the only difference is newly added files, it's simple to run `add` again to populate the missing files from an external source.
-But when ROM files or entire games are renamed from one version to the next, that's when things get complicated.
-Therefore, the easiest way to upgrade is to `add` both the old files and changed files into a whole new version, like:
+If the only difference is newly added files or simple renames, one can run `repair` to populate the missing files from external sources and to bring it to the latest version.
+But when entire games are renamed from one version to the next (for instance, a game gets promoted to the new "parent" set) that's when things get complicated.
+To fix that problem, the easiest way to upgrade is to use the old set as yet another ROM source, like:

-    emuman mame add -r MAMEYYYY/roms/ MAMEXXXX/roms/ changed_roms_dir/
+    emuman mame repair -r MAMEYYYY/roms/ MAMEXXXX/roms/ changed_roms_dir/

 Where `XXXX` is the previous version and `YYYY` is the current version.
 Then just remove the old `XXXX` version when finished.